Our team

 My work has been recognized in Canada, Singapore, and Scandinavia, and I am the co-host of two podcasts and the author of five books, including The Talent Revolution: Longevity and the Future of Work (University of Toronto Press) which I wrote with Fern Lebo, and the Retain and Gain series of career management playbooks (CERIC).
 I’m often asked to provide media commentary and can be counted on to provide a different and informed view of daily events.

-I sit on the Boards of Directors of CERIC and the Canadian Special Operations Regiment (CSOR-A) and I’m a member of the Association of Professional Futurists.
+I sit on the Board of Directors of the Canadian Special Operations Regiment (CSOR-A), and I’m a member of the Association of Professional Futurists.
 I’m also an active community leader within my synagogue.
 Being connected to different communities matters a great deal to me and I seek out opportunities for meaningful volunteerism that helps people and communities thrive.

 Emree Siaroff